jamescherti/stripspace.el/README.md

 If the buffer is not clean, it remains marked as such, preventing trailing whitespace from being removed before saving.

 To manually mark a buffer as clean, call the `(stripspace-clean)` function, which forces the deletion of trailing whitespace and updates the buffer's state.

+### Why Delete Trailing Whitespace?
+Can't Tools Like Git or Diff Ignore It?

+Tools like Git or diff can be configured to ignore trailing whitespace.

+However, consistently removing trailing whitespace is still useful:
+- It **prevents conflicts caused by unnecessary end-of-line spaces**.
+- It reduces unnecessary noise in version control systems, making code reviews and diffs easier to read and understand.

 ### What are the differences between stripspace and ws-butler?